What Does Pride and Prejudice Mean?

 Pride and Prejudice

 Pride and Prejudice are two different words with different meanings.
 These words are title of one of the novels of Jane Austen.
-Both of these words are noun and sometime used as adjective.
+Both words are noun and sometime used as adjective.

-In context of the novel, Pride and Prejudice, These two words are used for two different characters of the novel: hero and heroine of the novel.
+In the context of the novel, Pride and Prejudice, Jane Austen used These two words for two different characters of the novel: hero and heroine of the novel.
 The word pride is used for Mr. Fitzwilliam Darcy and the word Prejudice is used for Miss Elizabeth Bennet.
 These two title words are very important to the central theme of the novel as well.